Rysy in winter

 Gloves

 Gloves must be warm and dedicated to winter activities.
 Any “make-do” systems will definitely go wrong!
 I recommend having at least two pairs.
 Have spare thin gloves and mittens if you have cold hands.
-I personally would not pay for GORE-TEX one.
+I personally would not pay for a GORE-TEX one.
 Your hands will sweat and you most likely will have to deal with snow all the time so they will go wet no matter what.
 Buy two, or three pairs of good gloves rather than one expensive.
 The hut should be warm but if you wearing a helmet and hood try to use a scarf or buff.
 This is working better for me.
 I like balaclava which protects the face and neck.

 The aim is to stop the snow and moisture from entering the boots.
 They provide extra insulation and should be full-length, waterproof, and breathable.
 I would go for full-length Velcro rather than zip and please don’t wear them when you don’t need them – it looks so bizarre!